Mrs. Schade | Team Advisor

 Mr. Tiu | Build Team Mentor

 Mr. Tiu has been involved with the FIRST Robotics program since 1999-2000, the inaugural season of FIRST on Long Island.
 Mr. Tiu became a mentor to Team 870 in 2018 when he started teaching at Southold High School.
-He was excited to learn that Southold had a successful, established robotics program and offered to help anyway he could.
-Mr. Tiu loves how FIRST Robotics offers an authentic learning experience for students that is unlike any other program.
-In his eyes, FIRST Robotics provides the opportunities for mentors and students to learn together which he considers the most meaningful and valuable interactions.
-Outside of robotics, Mr. Tiu teaches Physics, AP Physics, Forensic Science, and Marine Science at Southold.
-He also enjoys raising guide dogs with his wife, flying drones and working on mechanical projects like his 4x4 Ambulance Camper.
-He was also once a competitive windsurfer and now he just likes to windsurf for fun.
-He says his most memorable moments on Team 870 were the nail biting finals at both the Finger Lakes and Long Island Regionals in 2019.
-Our success in those regionals, in his opinion, were the result of our team's dedication and cohesiveness.
+Excited to discover that Southold had a successful, well-established robotics program, he offered to help in any way he could.
+Mr. Tiu loves how FIRST Robotics offers an authentic learning experience for students unlike any other program.
+In his eyes, it creates opportunities for mentors and students to learn together, which he considers the most meaningful and valuable interactions.
+Every year a new game full of new challenges is unveiled.
+We work together as a team to come up with practical, robust, innovative solutions.
+Outside of robotics, Mr. Tiu teaches Physics, AP Physics, Forensic Science, and Marine Science.
+He and his wife raise guide dogs, and he also enjoys flying drones and working on mechanical projects, including his 4x4 Ambulance Camper.
+He was once a competitive windsurfer but now enjoys the sport just for fun.
+Some of his most memorable moments on Team 870 include the nail-biting finals at both the Finger Lakes and Long Island Regionals in 2019.
+More recently the time that 870 made it all the way to the Einstein finals at the World Championship in 2023.
+He believes that 870’s success locally and beyond is a direct result of the team's dedication, cohesiveness, and hard work.

 Mr. Ray | Build Team Mentor